patcg-individual-drafts/private-aggregation-api/flexible_filtering.md

 #### Small ID space by default, but configurable

-The filtering ID would be an unsigned integer limited to a small number of bits (e.g. 8) by default.
+The filtering ID would be an unsigned integer limited to a small number of bytes (1 byte = 8 bits) by default.
 If no filtering ID is provided, a value of 0 will be used.
 We limit the size of the ID space to prevent unnecessarily increasing the payload size and thus storage and processing costs.
 As filtering IDs are not readable by the reporting endpoint, processing multiple filtering IDs separately would typically require reprocessing the same reports for each query (see [the first example use](#processing-contributions-at-different-cadences-1) above).